ducks23/markdown-blog/posts/crypto_mining.md

 3. Start Mining Rig!
     - In the folder of your extracted files you will need to execute the `xmrig` file.
 I'm using linux so I created a file that will run your program with the correct configuration

     - Create a start script with the correct mining pool which can be found at [Zephyr Hero Miners](https://zephyr.herominers.com/#).
     - You will need to pick the closest mining pool geographically.
 I'm in the midwest so I'm going to pick the North American East pool -> us2.zephyr.herominers.com:1123.
     - Your wallet address is the address you stored from step one and the worker name can be whatever you want .

 ### Create Execution Script
 This file needs to be run as an root otherwise you will get some errors.
-(On windows run as administrator)
+(On windows run file as administrator and the execution command can be found at bottom of the page [here](https://zephyr.herominers.com/#how-to-mine-zephyr-zeph).
 ```bash
 echo "#!/bin/bash \n\nsudo ./xmrig --donate-level 1 -o us2.zephyr.herominers.com:1123 -u YOUR_ZEPH_WALLET_ADDRESS -p YOUR_WORKER_NAME -a rx/0 -k" > script.sh